PatrykkM/PatrykkM/README.md

 ###

-<p align="left">✨ Creating bugs since my first line of code.<br>🧠 I'm currently mastering the depths of React.<br>🎯 Goals: To secure a position as a junior Frontend developer.<br>📚 As a passionate first-year student, I'm eager to expand my knowledge and skills in frontend journey <br>🎲 Fun fact: My dream car is a Tesla!</p>
+<p align="left">🎯 Goals: To secure a position as a junior Frontend developer.<br>📚 As a passionate first-year student, I'm eager to expand my knowledge and skills in frontend journey <br>🎲 Fun fact: My dream car is a Tesla!</p>

 ###